johnsonoye/HEAD-OF-SCIENCE-DEPARTMENT/README.md

 * I build partnerships with industry, research institutions, and professional bodies.
 * I encourage community-based science education and outreach.
 * I promote the department’s visibility and reputation locally and internationally.

+### Conclusion

+As the Head of the Department of Science, I combine academic excellence, strategic leadership, effective administration, and strong ethical values to foster a collaborative and innovative environment; to ensure high-quality science education, impactful research, and sustainable departmental development.